Applies from Mon 19 Apr 2021, 12.00pm to Wed 30 Jun 2021, 12.00pm. Last reviewed: Mon 19 Apr 2021, 3.16pm.

-Other planned events: 1080 aerial baiting program
+Other planned events: 1080 wild dog and fox pest control program

 NSW National Parks and Wildlife Service (NPWS) will be conducting a strategic ground and aerial baiting program for the control of wild dogs and foxes.

 The operations will involve the use of fresh meat containing Poison 1080 (sodium fluoroacetate).
 The program will be continuous and ongoing from Monday 19 April 2021 to Wednesday 30 June 2021 in the following parks:

 These programs have been designed to meet NPWS priority conservation and state-focused biosecurity issues.

 Domestic pets are not permitted in NSW national parks and reserves.
 Pets and working dogs may be affected (1080 is lethal to cats and dogs).
 Pets and working dogs must be restrained or muzzled in the vicinity and must not enter the baiting location.
 In the event of accidental poisoning seek immediate veterinary assistance.